CodeAwareness/caw.localservice/README.md

 yarn
 ```

-2. Install localhost certificates (will only last for about a month):
+2. Install localhost certificates (will only last for about a month I think):

 ```bash
 npx office-addin-dev-certs install
 ```

+Communication through Unix pipe does not require the use of a localhost certificate.

+# Development setup

+When you need to work with multiple components on the same local system, you'll need to install nginx and configure a common access port, to avoid CORS issues.
+In the case of VSCode, we do this to run both the local service and the VSCode webview panel on port 8885.

-2. Install `nginx` and copy the `codeawareness.nginx.conf` into your servers folder.
+1. Install `nginx` and copy the `codeawareness.nginx.conf` into your servers folder.
 Restart nginx to take effect.

 ```bash
 brew services restart nginx
 ```

-### Run
+# Run

 ```
 yarn build
 yarn start
 ```

-### Testing:
+# Test

 NOTE: Tests don't yet work.
 We're currently working on porting tests from an older version of this project.
 ```bash